lastralab/HomeShh/README.md

 **Objectives**

 -	Provide a reliable and effective alternative alarm system (not connected to any kind of network).
--	Create a design that will serve as a platform that can be modified for diverse users with different needs.
+-	Create a design that will serve as a platform that can be flexible for diverse users with different needs.
 -	Create an economical design with minimal financial cost.

 **Scope**